RFU investigation into racism finished - Burrell

 But Burrell stands by his decision not to name and shame those involved.

+He said: "These guys rang me and said 'Why are you not naming them?
+I don't want to be on the same field as these guys that have said that to you'.

+"I said 'Look, I completely understand that, and I do, but ultimately it hasn't happened to you, it's happened to me'.

-"These players have wives and children, they have lives," said Burrell.
+"These players have wives and children, they have lives.

 "I'm not going to point the finger at that person and ruin his life, on something that he's uneducated about.
 It's pretty much as simple as that.